neilm813/python_demos_12-2019/django_cheat_sheet.md

       3. click Download Key Pair
           - save it to a folder you will **NEVER** use as a github repo
       4. click Launch Instances
-12. click View Instances
+12. click View Instances (will load for a few minutes)
 13. update Name column to: django
-14. open terminal to where your downloaded pem file is located (**windows users USE BASH instead of command prompt**)
+14. open terminal to where your downloaded pem file is located (***windows users USE BASH instead of command prompt***)
 15. click connect at top of the AWS console
 16. copy and paste the `chmod` line of code into your terminal that is opened to the location of your downloaded pem file
 17. copy and paste the `ssh` line of code into your terminal